CN-makers/cn-makers.github.io/_pages/about.md

 # 🔥 News

+- *Jun, 2025*: I will go to Zhuhai, Guangdong Province to attend the 2025 VASLE!
 - *Feb 27, 2025*: &nbsp;🎉🎉 Our paper Dynamic Diffusion Transformer for Accurate Image Generation  has  been accepted by CVPR 2025!
 - *Dec 10, 2024*: &nbsp;🎉🎉 Our paper customcontrast: a multilevel contrastive perspective for subject-driven text-to-image customization has  been accepted by AAAI 2025!
+- *Mar, 2024*: I went to Chongqing to attend the 2024 VASLE!
 - *Aug, 2023*: I started my postgraduate journey!
 - *Jun, 2023*: I graduated from XJTU!
+- *Jun, 2023*: I went to Wuxi, Jiangsu Province,  to attend the 2023 VASLE!

 # 📝 Publications